zeke-02/tinfoil-node/examples/chat/README.md

 2. Demonstrate a streaming chat completion with real-time output

 The code shows both the basic usage pattern and error handling.
-The API key is loaded from the `OPENAI_API_KEY` environment variable, and the client automatically handles enclave verification and secure communication.
+The API key is loaded from the `TINFOIL_API_KEY` environment variable, and the client automatically handles enclave verification and secure communication.